 It is also important to allow time between changes.
 Washing frequency adjustments need weeks, not days.
 Judging results too early usually reflects transition rather than outcome.

 The goal is not to find the perfect number of washes.
 It is to create conditions where the scalp is not constantly reacting.
-When washing frequency and water exposure support scalp stability rather than a control mechanism, dandruff becomes easier to manage and itch loses its urgency.
+When washing frequency supports scalp stability rather than acting as a control mechanism, dandruff becomes easier to manage and itch loses its urgency.

 Hair washing is a tool, not a cure.
 Used deliberately, it can support scalp health.
 Used habitually, it just adds noise.